monashmicroimaging/gitbook-fiji-basics/part_6_channels_and_colours.md

 ## Merge Channels {#merge-channels}

-If you have individual images of channels that you want to merge, select **Image Color Merge Channels**.
+If you have individual images of channels that you want to merge, select **Image -&gt; Color -&gt; Merge Channels**.

 ![](/assets/part6/merge_channels_menu.jpg)